 Any industrial strength degreaser

-Oil vs. Wax.
-This is a common argument among motorcycle owners and both lubricants will do their job at protecting your chain, sprockets, and seals.
-Your best bet is to experiment with both types to see which one works best for your riding style (dirt bike, commuter, track) and for the conditions in which you ride (rain, dry weather, mud).
+This is a common argument among motorcycle owners and both lubricants will do their job at protecting your chain, rear sprocket, and seals.
+Your best bet is to experiment with both conventional lube types to see which one works best for your riding style (dirt bike, commuter, track) and for the conditions in which you ride (rain, dry weather, mud).
 Just make sure there isn’t any excess lube build up which can happen with both oil and wax lubes.

 In either instance, you should apply it properly to make sure it seeps into and around the seals and rollers.
 Ideally, apply the lube to a dry chain.
-If you use an oil based lubricant, the chain can be cold.
+If you use an oil-based lubricant, the chain can be cold.
 Spray the lube onto the inside of the chain and wipe away any excess oil that may be dripping off.
-Let the bike sit for 15 to 30 minutes before you ride to allow the oil to penetrate.
+Let the bike sit for 15 to 30 minutes before your ride to allow the oil to penetrate.

-I’ve used oil based lubricants in the past, but find there there is a lot more flinging of excess oil when I ride and I tend to find more dirt and gunk on my swing arm and chain guard when I use oil based lubricants.
+I’ve used oil-based lubricants in the past, but find there is a lot more flinging of excess oil when I ride and I tend to find more dirt and gunk on my swing arm and chain guard when I use oil-based lubricants.
 That’s one reason I switched to wax.
 Both options are solid choices for motorcycle chain maintenance.

 Maxima is the brand of chain cleaner and chain wax that I’ve been using for several years and I am more than happy with it.
 There’s a nice bundle of Maxima products on Amazon here.
 Or, you can usually find them at most local motorcycle shops.

 The Grunge Brush.
-A must have in every motorcycle garage.
+A must-have in every motorcycle garage.
 Plastic bristles are more gentle on O-ring seals.
-Three sided brush wraps around the chain.
+A three-sided brush wraps around the chain.

 The Grease Ninja.
 This chain oiler is a cool little gadget that attaches to your favorite can of chain lube.
 It sits on top of the chain while applying an even flow of lube to the most important parts of the chain.
 Avoids overspray.
 Only available on their website.